Camilapinz18/proyecto_marketmix/README.md

       return missingInfo
     },
 ```
-If the employees information is complete, the it calls the liquidateAll function, which in turn calls the liquidateAssembler, liquidateSecretary and liquidateSeller functions.
-Each of this function runs a certain logic specified for each employee according to the requirements, then return an object with the full infromation of each employee; each returned object is pushed to the generalPayroll array in order to get the total payroll that the company has to pay by running a .map function:
+If the employees information is complete, then it calls the liquidateAll function, which in turn calls the liquidateAssembler, liquidateSecretary and liquidateSeller functions.
+Each of this functions runs a certain logic specified for each employee according to the requirements, then return an object with the full information of each employee; each returned object is pushed to the generalPayroll array in order to get the total payroll that the company has to pay by running a .map function:
 ```
  liquidateAll () {
       this.generalPayroll.push(this.liquidateAssembler())